paxdotdev/pax/lab-journal-zb.md

 - during engine traversal, for each "virtual element" rendered, add to a global cache of
     - id_chain
-    - RenderNodePtr
+    - InstanceNodePtr
-    - parent RenderNodePtr
+    - parent InstanceNodePtr
     - (computed properties?
 (PropertiesCoproduct))